 The question is how to move these young men from the first group (violent and predatory) into the second (violent, but protective).
 This is to ask: what is the difference between a street gang and the Marine Corps, or a thug and a policeman?
 In every case, we see that the good youths are guided and disciplined by old men.
 This is half the answer to the problem.

 Britain today represents a perfect example of the pacifist culture in control, because that culture doesn't really distinguish between violent and predatory and violent but protective - it sees only violent.
+(Link broken - see here and scroll down to Thursday, May 15, 2003 - "FROM THE FRONTLINES" at 10:25PM.)
 Their worldview is divided between violent and non-violent, or passive.
 There is an exception, a logical disconnect if you will, that allows for legitimate violence - but only if that violence is committed by sanctioned officials of the State.
 And even there, there is ambivalence.
 If violence is committed by an individual there is another dichotomy: If the violence is committed by a predator, it is the fault of society in not meeting that predator's needs.
 The predator is the creation of the society, and is not responsible for the violence.
 He merely needs to be "cured" of his ailment.
 If violence is committed by a defender, it is a failure of the defender to adhere to the tenets of the pacifist society.
 It is the defender who is at fault because he has lived by the rules and has chosen to break them, and who must therefore be punished for his transgression.